 HISTORY OF THE 40 MARTYRS OF SEBASTE

-A curious occurrence happened in the early 4th century Roman Empire on March 9, 320 AD.
-The early church historian Bishop Eusebius tells the story of the Roman Emperor Constantine, who before a battle against his rival Emperor Maxentius in 312 AD at the Milvian Bridge outside of Rome, had either a dream or vision that he was to conquer in the sign of Christ.
+A curious occurrence happened in the early 4th century Roman Empire.
+The early church historian Bishop Eusebius tells the story of the Roman Emperor Constantine, who, before a battle against his rival Emperor Maxentius in 312 AD at the Milvian Bridge outside of Rome, had either a dream or vision that he was to conquer in the sign of Christ.

 In 320 AD, the Roman 12th Legion known as “Armed with Thunder” was stationed in Sebaste, modern-day Turkey.
 They were famed for the miraculous rain and victory obtained by their prayers during their service to the earlier Emperor, Marcus Aurelius (of Gladiator fame.)